IGD SIIQ: History

 In 2013 the Dividend Reinvestment Option was offered for a second time which gave shareholders the chance to reinvest up to 80% of the gross dividend received in IGD shares through subscription of a reserved capital increase.
 As a result of the transaction the Company gathered new proceeds of €13.5 million.
 At the end of April 2013 the offer to exchange the convertible bonds "€230,000,000 3.50 per cent.
 Convertible Bonds due 2013" with newly issued senior notes was completed with acceptances reaching €122.9 million.
 IGD also placed residual new notes amounting to €22 million with qualified institutional investors.
 On 7 May, therefore, IGD issued new notes with a nominal unit value of €100,000 for a total nominal amount €144.9 million.
 The 2014-2016 Business Plan was presented on 19 December which, for the first time, includes targets for sustainability.
 Despite the profound changes that have impacted the reference business environment, the strategic guidelines remain those of the prior planning period, with the exception of greater asset rotation: over the three-year period, in fact, disposals of approximately €190 million are called for.

-Activity
+Operations

 The IGD activity regards the purchase, development, management and leasing of properties in commercial use, whether owned or third-party and the provision of marketing services and facility management with the aim of enhancing the buildings themselves.

 On 31 December 2013, IGD assets amounted to 1,891.28 Eur million, in Italy it consists of: 19 hypermarkets and supermarkets, 19 shopping malls and retail parks, 1 city center, 4 plots of land for development, 1 property held for trading and 7 additional real estate properties.
 Following the acquisition of the company Winmarkt Magazine SA, in 2008, the Group can count on 15 shopping centers and an office building, found in 13 different Romanian cities.